-This hotel is dedicated to not only taking care of its guests, but also the environment.
-They use eco-friendly lamps and cleaning materials, purify their own water, and recycle guests’ used soap bars in order to minimize their waste.
+This hotel is dedicated to not only taking care of its guests but also the environment.
+They use eco-friendly lamps and cleaning materials, purify their water, and recycle guests’ used soap bars to minimize their waste.

 On the rooftop of the hotel sits a bar and restaurant with Acropolis views.
 Guests can choose between having breakfast there or they could also have it delivered to their rooms.

 >> Read Next: 7 Things to Know About Tipping in Greece for a Stress-Free Trip <<